llobada/linux_server_hardening_monitoring_lab/README.md

 ![Add User](Images/Add-user'.png)

 ---
+## 🔑 SSH Hardening & Fail2Ban Automation

+I have created an **automation script** that performs the following hardening steps automatically to simplify the process of securing the server.
+You can still follow the manual steps described below if you want to apply them individually.

+### 📂 Automation Script
+- File: `secure-linux.sh`
+- Runs all hardening steps:
+  - SSH hardening
+  - UFW firewall setup
+  - Fail2Ban installation and activation
+---
 ## 🔑 Step 4: SSH Hardening
 **Secure SSH** configuration including disabling root login and enforcing safer access practices.